Anne of Cleves Dies: Henry VIII's Smartest Survivor

 Two years.
 That's how long the Catholic Church waited after Giovanni di Pietro di Bernardone died before declaring him a saint—the fastest canonization in medie…

-Arjona’s declaration of independence thrust Muhammad ibn Yusuf into leadership, launching a career that would eventually forge the Nasrid Emirate of Granada.
-Th…
+Arjona's declaration of independence thrust Muhammad ibn Yusuf into leadership as a local ruler in southern Spain, launching a political career that would event…

 Talk to History